adaltas/node-nikita/src/mecano.coffee.md

   # here we are\n# from\nmy friend\n# to\nyou coquin
 ```

-Example replacing a matched line by a string with:
+Example replacing a matched line by a string:
 ```coffee
 mecano.write
   content: 'email=david(at)adaltas(dot)com\nusername=root'